-Table 6: Retirement villages and visitor accommodation
+Table 6: Specified subdivisions and developments

-TYPE OF ACTIVITY HOUSEHOLD UNIT EQUIVALENTS Total number of units defined as a residential unit x 0.44 Retirement villages + Maximum number of occupants / 2.5 for any part that does not meet the definition of a residential unit Total number of units defined as a residential unit x 0.36 Visitor accommodation + Maximum number of occupants / 2.5 for any part that does not meet the definition of a residential unit
+TYPE OF ACTIVITY HOUSEHOLD UNIT EQUIVALENTS Retirement villages Total number of units defined as a residential unit x 0.44 6 + Maximum number of occupants / 2.5 for any part that does not meet the definition of a residential unit Visitor accommodation Total number of units defined as a residential unit x 0.36 7 + Maximum number of occupants / 2.5 for any part that does not meet the definition of a residential unit Subdivisions of Specified Productive Rural Land Zero (0) HUEs for the balance allotment remaining in productive use

-- 46. In determining the final number of HUEs that apply to a development involving either visitor accommodation or a retirement village, the Council may apply a combination of the general measure of a HUE, the retirement village and visitor accommodation measure to recognise the specific composition of the development.
-For instance: - A retirement village may include a combination of independent residential units and communal living arrangements; - Visitor accommodation may include a combination of fully serviced residential units, hostel accommodation and a manager's unit.
+46. In determining the final number of HUEs that apply to a development involving either visitor accommodation or a retirement village, the Council may apply a combination of the general measure of a HUE, the retirement village and visitor accommodation measure to recognise the specific composition of the development.
+For instance: